All guides

 Quantitative surveys use closed-ended questions and predefined response options, represented through radio button type questions, to gather numerical data that can be analyzed statistically.
 These surveys aim to quantify attitudes, behaviors, or opinions within a population, typically involving large sample sizes, structured questionnaires, and statistical analysis.

 Quantitative surveys allow for generalization of findings to a larger population, precise measurement of variables, and the ability to identify patterns or correlations in data.
-Some of the most common use cases for quantitative surveys inlude: 1. measuring customer satisfaction and assess product usability.
+Some of the most common use cases for quantitative surveys include: 1. measuring customer satisfaction and assess product usability.

 Qualitative surveys